-These three crises have no epilogues as of mid-2014.
+These three crises so far have no epilogues.
 The one in Mali was partly resolved when the French organized a military operation to stop jihadists from invading the temptingly stateless south in January 2013.
-While this has removed the more pressing jihadist threat, the French chose to allow the ethnicist movement of the Tuareg rebels to secure the northeastern region of Kidal as their stronghold.
-This ensured that Kidal would remain an ungoverned area, which dispersed groups of jihadists now use to organize new attacks in Mali-but also in neighboring Niger.
-Moreover, both the special status given by French diplomacy to the Tuareg rebels and the bad blood left among other northern Malian communities from their short-lived domination in 2012, contribute to maintaining simmering communal tensions in the area to date.
+While this has removed the more pressing jihadist threat, the French chose to let the ethnicist movement of the Tuareg rebels secure the northeastern region of Kidal as a stronghold.
+This ensured that Kidal would remain an ungoverned area, which dispersed groups of jihadists use now to organize new attacks in Mali - but also in neighboring Niger.
+Moreover, both the special status given by French diplomacy to the Tuareg rebels and the bad blood left among other Northern Malian communities from their short-lived domination in 2012, contribute to maintaining simmering communal tensions in the area to date.

 In Libya, government instability has only deepened on the Mediterranean seaboard, while lawlessness in the South has become chronic.
 In fact, the Libyan government frets that a coalition of disgruntled Tubu and pro-Khadafi armed groups might be forming there to prepare for a 'recapture' of the (largely vanished) state.
-Based on intelligence from its Saharan networks, the government of Niger also believes that the murderous suicide attacks on Agadez and Arlit, on 23 May 2013, were orchestrated from southern Libya.
-It is very likely from there, too, that came the bloody four-day terrorist seizure of the Algerian gas plant of In Amenas (at the border with Libya), in January of that year.
+Based on intelligence from its Saharan networks, the Nigerien government also believes that the murderous suicide attacks on Agadez and Arlit, on 23 May 2013, were orchestrated from Southern Libya.
+It is very likely from there, too, that came the bloody four-day terrorist seizure of the Algerian gas plant of In Amenas (at the border with Libya) earlier that year, in January.

-In Northern Nigeria, the government is currently following a strategy of attempting to 'contain' Boko Haram in the northeastern state of Borno, which has become its epicenter.
-The strategy of containment would be accompanied by a softer strategy of 'de-radicalization,' which, at this stage, is still only at the level of a project.
-Containment being largely based on violent repression, the situation in Borno has become a war in all but name, with refugees periodically streaming across the border into the far-eastern Diffa region of Niger, which borders Borno.
+In Northern Nigeria, the government is currently following a strategy of 'containing' 'Boko Haram' in the state of Borno, which has become its epicenter.
+The strategy of containment would be accompanied by a softer strategy of 'de-radicalization,' which, at this stage, is still at the level of a project.
+Containment being largely based on violent repression, the situation in Borno has become that of a war in all but name, with refugees periodically streaming into the far-eastern Nigerien region of Diffa, which borders Borno.

-Thus, situated in the exact middle of northern Mali, southern Libya and northern Nigeria, Niger is now in the very eye of the cyclone-a zone of eerie quiet at the center of turbulence.
-Hence the natural question: "Why is it that no comparable violence has happened/happens in Niger?"
-And there is also the underlying concern that something bad might happen there in the near future.
+Thus, situated in the exact middle of Northern Mali, Southern Libya and Northern Nigeria, Niger is, now, in the eye of the cyclone - the zone of eery quiet at the center of turbulence.
+Hence the natural question: "Why is it that nothing happened/happens there?"
+And also the underlying concern that something bad might happen there in the near future.
 This paper is about both the question and the concern.
-I will first propose some of the key reasons why, at this point, Niger has gone neither the way of Mali nor that of northern Nigeria.
+I will first give some of the key reasons why, at this point, Niger has gone neither the way of Mali, nor that of Northern Nigeria.
 And following an evaluation of these reasons, I will reflect on causes for concern.